 - Beans.
 Instead of adding beans into the salad, you could serve them on the side and you could even do refried beans on the side.

 - Cornbread.
-My Mexican cornbread is a family favorite recipe and goes really well with any Tex-Mex dish, including taco salad.
+My Mexican cornbread is a family favorite recipe and goes really well with any Tex-Mex dish.

 - Margarita.
 Don’t forget the skinny margarita!
 This jalapeño margarita is refreshing and delicious.